GeNeHetX/RNApipeline/containers/kallisto/README.md

 Use `pam_cpu` for ARM64.
 Use the enabled x86/TOD burst partition for x86_64;
 the burst partition must be enabled before submission.

-After both files exist, run `PrePostScripts/ref_build.nf`.
-It validates and uses the matching SIF but never creates or publishes SIFs.
-The reference workflow publishes the architecture-selecting `kallisto` launcher separately after image preparation; this keeps wrapper fixes resumable without rebuilding the reference inputs and indexes.
+After both files exist, install `kallisto-wrapper.sh` as `bin/kallisto` under the versioned directory.
+The wrapper selects the matching SIF from `uname -m`;
+Nextflow configuration supplies any required Apptainer bind options.